mhermsdorferf5/oci-bigip-failover/python-venv.md

 # Instructions for building the Python venv

+You only need to do this if you're interested in creating your own python venv, the release artifact tarballs already include a python venv.

 ## Description
 Because we don't wnt to install Python modules on F5, we need to create a Virtual Environment that uses **Python 2.7** (this is the Python version included on F5) and the **oci** module.